heyamay/Diet-recall-application/README.md

 # Diet-recall-application
-Our project aims to create an easy-to-use app that helps users track their daily food intake, understand  nutritional content, set and achieve fitness goals, plan workouts, receive reminders, and get personalized support.
+Our major project aims to create an easy-to-use app that helps users track their daily food intake, understand  nutritional content, set and achieve fitness goals, plan workouts, receive reminders, and get personalized support.

 Our 8 Major Objectives of our project are:-
 1. Diet Tracking: Enable users to record and track their daily food intake, including meals, snacks, and beverages, in a user-friendly and efficient manner.